chinamike65/hugo-tuolesi/content/book3/book3en.md

 Unsettled mind and lack of wisdom are all obstacles to practice.

-(3) To make good vows
+##### (3) To make good vows

-To make good vows is to make pure vows, such as vows: "I wish to obtain a precious human body that is full of freedoms and endowments, and a human body that promotes the Dharma and benefits life."
+To make good vows is to make pure vows, such as: "I wish to obtain a precious human body that is full of freedoms and endowments, and a human body that promotes the Dharma and benefits life."

 Only by making such a wish can one obtain a precious human body.

-This kind of special vow is also very difficult to initiate, because sentient beings are in samsara, their minds are always dominated by ignorance, it is difficult to purify, and it is even more difficult to generate this kind of vow.
+This kind of special vow is also very difficult to initiate, because sentient beings are in samsara, their minds are always dominated by ignorance, purification is difficult, and it is even more difficult to generate this kind of vow.

-4. The rare nature of human beings with a precious human body
+##### 4. The rare nature of human beings with a precious human body

 The Buddha said that demons are like the dirt on the earth, and virtuous beings are like dust on the fingernails.